Austio/learning/Programming/SICP/README.md

 Metalinguistic Abstraction

 ##### Language Parts
- - Primitive Elements
+ - Primitive Elements/Expressions
- - Means of Combination
+ - Means of Combination - compound elements from simpler ones
- - Method of Abstraction
+ - Method of Abstraction - compound elements named and manipulated as units

-Lisp in Particuar
+Lisp in Particular
  - Uses Prefix Notation and fully parenthesized
  - Combination ()
   - (+ 1 2)